ROZ-MOFUMOFU-ME/cpuminer-yescrypt/README.md

 Usage instructions:  Run `minerd --help` to see options.

-To Connect to pool using your Koto Wallet Address:
+To Connect to pool using your BitZeny Wallet Address:
 ```
-    ./minerd -a yescrypt -o stratum+tcp://Koto.pool.address:port -u Your_Koto_Address -p x
+    ./minerd -a yescrypt -o stratum+tcp://zny.pool.address:port -u Your_BitZeny_Address -p x
 ```

 Note: Do not mine to online wallet addresses, including exchanges, as you may experience loss of coins due to how newly mined coins are confirmed.